Gliptopolis/WLED_Klipper/README.md

 It's a great explanation of how to make everything talk and work together to get WLED up and running for your control system.

 No need for me to reinvent the wheel when his method works so well.
+I would however suggest that if you're using an ESP32 instead of the 8266 dev board, you go to here and install WLED.
+It's much simpler.
+[Web Installer](https://install.wled.me/)

 Assuming everything is now wired and programmed, it's time to start the integration with Moonraker and Klipper...